Heidalsmuen

 Heidalsmuen or Mukampen is a mountain in Sel Municipality in Innlandet county, Norway.
 The 1745 m tall mountain is located between the Jotunheimen and Rondane mountains.
 The mountain sits about 20 km southwest of the town of Otta, on the south side of the Heidal valley.
-The mountain is surrounded by several other notable mountains including Saukampen to the east, Refjellet to the west, and Thokampen and Pillarguritoppen to the northeast.
+The mountain is surrounded by several other notable mountains including Saukampen to the east, Refjellet to the west, and Thokampen and Pillarguri to the northeast.